ruben2020/codequery/doc/INSTALL-LINUX.md

 HOW TO INSTALL CODEQUERY IN LINUX
 =================================

-This INSTALL guide applies to Linux only
+This INSTALL guide applies to Linux and Mac only

 (For Windows, a SETUP EXE package will be provided)